jeyaprakashrajan/test-aws/README.md

 ```

 d.
 Next for AWS you need to generate a key-pair, security group and .pem file .

-## Requirements for the repository

-This project need npm, node.js and ansible in order to work.
-These dependencies can be installed by running the InstallDeps.sh shell script.

 ##Steps to follow in order to provision the VM's